 The UAE is a relatively new financial centre, and the practitioners based here are keen to emulate a system as advanced as those established in the United Kingdom and the United States.
-Thus, many of the practices and customs for financing transactions (especially for certain advanced offshore entities, including the DIFC to a much larger degree) are similar to those utilised in the Western markets, albeit occasionally with an additional tier of Islamic structuring.
-Hence, similar to Western markets an amended and restated facility would typically be entered into and the guarantee would be reaffirmed with the new parties.
+Thus, many of the practices and customs for financing transactions (especially for certain advanced offshore entities, including the DIFC and ADGM to a much larger degree) are similar to those utilised in the Western markets albeit occasionally with an additional tier of Islamic structuring.
+Hence, similar to Western markets, the mechanics for assignment or novation of the facility documentation, including the relevant guarantees, which are typically already provided for in the facility documents themselves, will be used.